-Ritual artist, writer, speaker, teacher, Patricia Pearce has helped people explore the inner life for over twenty five years.
+As a ritual artist, writer, speaker, and teacher, I have helped people explore the inner life for over twenty five years.

-Patricia’s spiritual orientation has been deeply influenced by the wisdom of the Buddha, the Tao te Ching, Torah, depth psychology, shamanism, and A Course in Miracles.
-Having been raised in the Christian church, it is the stories and teachings of Jesus that are most deeply “in her bones.”
-She continually seeks to understand Jesus’ message through the lens of non-dual consciousness, recognizing that for centuries it has been misunderstood by a consciousness of separation.
+My spiritual orientation has been deeply influenced by the wisdom of the Buddha, the Tao te Ching, Torah, depth psychology, shamanism, and A Course in Miracles.
+Having been raised in the Christian church, it is the stories and teachings of Jesus that are most deeply “in my bones.”
+I continually seek to understand Jesus’s message through the lens of non-dual consciousness, recognizing that for centuries it has been misunderstood by a consciousness of separation.

-In her own spiritual life, she practices meditation, dreamwork, prayer, ritual, communing with nature, active imagination, shamanic journeying, creative expression, energy work, and journaling.
+In my own spiritual life, I practice meditation, dreamwork, prayer, ritual, communing with nature, active imagination, shamanic journeying, creative expression, energy work, and journaling.

 The Simple Things